parulv1/krishnap25.github.io/_pages/extracurriculars.md

 <br/>

-I also performed while I was at my IIT Bombay.
+I also performed while I was at IIT Bombay.
 Check out this <a href="https://www.youtube.com/playlist?list=PLLpZ0h8WEPbwACw-wThjfA_FNDyTm0a_1">playlist</a> for some of my previous recordings.

 * I am currently a member of <a href="https://web.ics.purdue.edu/~karate/">Purdue Karate Club</a>.
 We learn Goju-Ryu style karate, and our dojo is recognized under <a href="http://www.tinoceberano-igk.com.au/tag/goju-kai/">Hanshi Tino Ceberano</a>.
 Currently, I am at 5th Kyu.